Example: Space Shooter

 }

-Here we define the message type, target, and the base data type.
+Here we define the message type, target, the base data type, and a default emptyBaseData.

 Component Models

 Now let's write model files for components.
-Here we only write the bullet model.
+Here we write the bullet model.
 Others are similar.

 First, define the data type and init function: